tq-systems/meta-tq/doc/README.TQMa8XxS.md

   * Suspend / Wakeup via GPIO button
 * DVFS
   * speed grade
-* SPI
-  * spi user space device on all CS

 ## Known Issues

+* LPDDR4
+  * LPDDR4 calibration may fail with low temperatures, results in system stalls
 * CAN
   * CAN FD is not automatically configured (systemd limitation)
 * USB